 Financing arrangements are discussed in Note 11, "Financing Arrangements," to our unaudited consolidated financial statements included in this report.
-As discussed therein, the Company maintains a \$400.0 million revolving credit facility expiring on November 1, 2021.
-On March 31, 2020, the Company drew down \$150.0 million on the revolving credit facility in response to the uncertainty surrounding the COVID-19 global pandemic.
-The Company repaid \$75.0 million of that borrowing on June 29, 2020, and the remaining \$75.0 million was repaid on July 28, 2020.
-The Company had \$135.3 million available to borrow and outstanding letters of credit were \$142.5 million at June 30, 2020.
-At December 31, 2019, \$229.2 million was available to borrow and outstanding letters of credit were \$146.9 million.
+As discussed therein, the Company maintains a \$400.0 million revolving credit facility, the expiration of which has been extended from November 1, 2021 to October 28, 2025 through an amended and restated credit facility executed on October 28, 2020.
+The Company had approximately \$249.1 million available to borrow and outstanding letters of credit were \$123.5 million at September 30, 2020.
+At December 31, 2019, approximately \$229.2 million was available to borrow and outstanding letters of credit were \$146.9 million.
 We continue to monitor our debt instruments and evaluate opportunities where it may be beneficial to refinance or reallocate the portfolio.

-As of June 30, 2020, we were in compliance with the covenants of all our debt agreements, and we believe it is reasonably likely that we will continue to meet such covenants.
+As of September 30, 2020, we were in compliance with the covenants of all our debt agreements, and we believe it is reasonably likely that we will continue to meet such covenants.